 The regulation clearing price (RCP) is calculated in real time and is based on the regulation offer of the highest-priced generator providing the service.
-Compensation to generators that provide regulation includes a regulation capacity payment, a service payment, and a unit-specific opportunity cost payment.
-Unit-specific opportunity cost payments are not included as a component of the regulation clearing price.
+Compensation to generators that provide regulation includes a regulation capacity payment, a service payment, and a make-whole-payment.
+Unit-specific opportunity cost payments are included as a component of the regulation clearing price.